pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/consumer.md

 Once you have chosen your tool, you must implement your consumer side tests.
 It is important here that you exercise all of the API behaviour your system expects to ensure you have the coverage you need.

-One notably deviation from Pact advice is that you need not concern yourself with finding the minimual set of tests for a contract, and are free to use mocks for any fuctional testing.
+One notably deviation from Pact advice is that you need not concern yourself with finding the minimul set of tests for a contract, and are free to use mocks for any fuctional testing.
 In fact, this is encouraged.

 (Reference to standard contract testing advice: https://docs.pact.io/consumer/contract_tests_not_functional_tests/)